Recaptured Love

 Recaptured Love is a 1930 early talkie pre-Code musical drama film based on the play Misdeal by Basil Woon about a man who experiences a mid life crisis that results in his divorce.
 It stars Belle Bennett and John Halliday.

 Plot

-In this drama, a 50-year-old married man (played by John Halliday) goes with his wife (Belle Bennett) and son (Junior Durkin) to a nightclub in a fancy hotel in Detroit.
-He meets a gold-digger (Dorothy Burgess) there, singing the theme song of the picture, and eventually ends up going out with her on a subsequent occasion and falls in love with her.
+A 50-year-old married man goes with his wife and son to a nightclub in a fancy hotel in Detroit.
+He meets a gold-digger there, singing the theme song of the picture, and eventually ends up going out with her on a subsequent occasion and falls in love with her.
 His wife finally finds out and this leads to her leaving him and getting a divorce in Paris.
 He is married to the gold-digger but finds life with her and her "jazz friends" to be too much for him.
-He begins to long for his old wife when he finds her in a nightclub with another man (Richard Tucker, not the famous tenor) and becomes jealous.
+He begins to long for his old wife when he finds her in a nightclub with another man and becomes jealous.